sourcecred/docs/docs/setup/FAQ.md

 ### Common Errors -  `No outflow from seed; add cred-minting nodes`

-This error is caused because there is no grain generating event.
-For the github plugin, this can be fixed by simply merging in a PR, as the initial grain generating event.
+This error is caused because there is no cred-generating event.
+For the github plugin, this can be fixed by simply merging in a PR, as the initial cred-generating event.
+For discord, a message with an emoji is needed.